-In the spring of 2003, Annika Sorenstam became the first woman in over half a century to join the field of a PGA Tour event at the Colonial– a move that would divide the golfing world...
+Back in 2003 Annika Sorenstam became the first woman in over half a century to tee it up alongside the men in a PGA Tour event at the Bank of America Colonial.

 The sight of Sorenstam exhaling with relief after hitting her opening Thursday drive down the middle was proof of the pressure the 32-year-old was under.
 It was a challenge she had not faced in the years where she had dominated previously.